mathdufo/UART/README.md

 prescale = Fclk/(baud*16)
 ```

-The width of the data bus and the number of bits sent/received on the serial lined is specified by the DATA_WIDTH parameter.
+The width of the data bus and the number of bits sent/received on the serial line is specified by the DATA_WIDTH parameter.